kgisl/project-ideas/ias/IAS_Mandate.md

 # Final Year Projects

+_Automation First.
+Intelligent Automation next._

+We will develop students to gain a good perspective of the "Automation First" paradigm and then move them into the "Intelligent Automation (using AI)" paradigm.

   ## SIH 2019 RPA winning projects

-  -  To be re-cycled and developed into full projects / mini
+  -  To be re-cycled and developed into full projects / mini-projects
   -  Mentoring between winners, KITE students and faculty ownership

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTEzODU4MTUsNTMwNTUxMzMyLC0xNz
-MwNTk2MCw4OTA5OTk3MDQsLTExODU4MjM5NjAsLTE3NDMzMTQ3
-OTAsLTg1NjIyMjgxXX0=
+eyJoaXN0b3J5IjpbMTI0MzkwODQ5OSw1MzA1NTEzMzIsLTE3Mz
+A1OTYwLDg5MDk5OTcwNCwtMTE4NTgyMzk2MCwtMTc0MzMxNDc5
+MCwtODU2MjIyODFdfQ==
 -->